NotAkitake/find_sp2x_patches/README.md

 ## About

 - `find_sp2x_patches.py` finds as many Spice2x patches as possible for various game versions.
-To do so, it uses signatures and various complementary information contained in .json files within the signatures directory.
-- `find_all_occurences.py` is a helper script to quickly run a signature search on a specific DLL.
+- `find_all_occurences.py` is a helper script to quickly test run a signature search for a specific DLL.

 **Notes**:
-1. The provided signatures will break over time, I will however do my best to keep updating them as time goes on.
+1. The provided **signatures will break over time**, I will however do my best to keep updating them as time goes on.
-2. The provided signatures are built for the bleeding edge of n-0, don't expect them to work for older content.
+2. The provided **signatures are built for the bleeding edge of n-0**, don't expect them to work for older content.
 3. Documentation on how to create the signatures files **will come soon**.
 In the meantime you should be able to figure it out by reading their format.

 ## Requirements